ClickCease black hat vs white hat: How SEO changed the last 10 years

 Black hats vs white hats – how SEO changed the last 10 years

-What is the biggest single change in SEO the last 10 years?
+What is the biggest single change in black hat vs white hat SEO over the last 10 years?
 Let me give you my perspective through a short story.

 Why listen to my perspective?

 I have worked with SEO since 2010.
-Ten years with consulting and five years building an SEO tool (giving me the opportunity to see a ton of SEO data)
+Ten years of consulting and five years building an SEO tool (giving me the opportunity to see a ton of SEO data).

 I am no guru, but I believe this story is not far from the truth: